GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/synchronizing-content-from-upstream-to-downstream-sites/en.md

 The query does the following:

 - It receives the slug of the updated post, and its new and previous content
-- It retrieves the meta property `"downstreamDomains"`, which is an array containing the domains of the downstream sites which are suitable for that post
+- It retrieves the meta property `"downstream_domains"`, which is an array containing the domains of the downstream sites which are suitable for that post
-- If the meta property does not exist (i.e. it has value `null`), it then retrieves option `"downstreamDomains"` from the `wp_options` table, which contains the list of all the downstream domains
+- If the meta property does not exist (i.e. it has value `null`), it then retrieves option `"downstream_domains"` from the `wp_options` table, which contains the list of all the downstream domains
 - It executes an `updatePost` mutation on each of the downstream sites, passing the updated content
 - If any downstream site produces an error, the mutation is reverted on all downstream sites